serenial/G-Augmented-Reality-Toolkit/README.md

 Those wanting to modify and build the docs locally will need to follow the instructions here #TODO:link

-## Related Toolkits and Code
+## Related
+If you are interested in this toolkit you might also like the following:
+* [LabVIEW Community Training](https://github.com/LabVIEWCommunityTraining) - Community created open source training resources (software and hardware) for LabVIEW
-[G-Image](https://github.com/dataflowg/g-image) - A cross-platform LabVIEW library for loading, saving, and processing images.
+* [G-Image](https://github.com/dataflowg/g-image) - A cross-platform LabVIEW library for loading, saving, and processing images.
-[3DEngine](https://github.com/neilpate/3DEngine) - A LabVIEW native 3D engine
+* [3DEngine](https://github.com/neilpate/3DEngine) - A LabVIEW native 3D engine
-[G<sup>2</sup>CPU](https://www.g2cpu.com/) - A high performance computing toolkit (community version is avaliable).
+* [G<sup>2</sup>CPU](https://www.g2cpu.com/) - A high performance computing toolkit (community version is avaliable).
-[Haro3D by HaroTek](https://www.vipm.io/package/harotek_lib_haro3d/) - A toolkit with support for AR type hardware
+* [Haro3D by HaroTek](https://www.vipm.io/package/harotek_lib_haro3d/) - A toolkit with support for AR type hardware.